sarasm93/cinerama-cinema/README.md

 The [Django documentation](https://docs.djangoproject.com/en/2.2/ref/validators/#writing-validators) for validation of user input to form was used to understand how to validate that only 1-8 tickets can be booked.

+This [Django documentation](https://docs.djangoproject.com/en/4.2/ref/forms/api/#configuring-form-elements-html-id-attributes-and-label-tags) was used to understand how to remove Django auto generated form field ids, causing validator errors on the booking page.

 To increase Lighthouse accessability scores by adding form labels I used these pages to understand how to do add the labels and hide them: [Django form documentation](https://docs.djangoproject.com/en/4.2/topics/forms/), [Stackoverflow page on hiding labels](https://stackoverflow.com/questions/40029976/how-to-hide-label-for-css) and [Stackoverflow on labels](https://stackoverflow.com/questions/12597780/how-can-i-hide-a-django-label-in-a-custom-django-form).

 To customize the django allauth signup form to include first and last name, I used code from this [Geeksforgeeks.org](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/) page.
 The code is used on line 10-23 in forms.py.
 To make the email field required and unique I used [this](https://stackoverflow.com/questions/23956288/django-all-auth-email-required) and [this](https://stackoverflow.com/questions/27967319/django-allauth-email-login-always-wrong) Stackoverflow page to understand how to do this.

 [This page](https://django-allauth.readthedocs.io/en/latest/configuration.html) was used to understand how to remove the "Remember me" functionality for the user registration, by adding `ACCOUNT_SESSION_REMEMBER = False` in settings.py.

+[This Stackoverflow page](https://stackoverflow.com/questions/2906582/how-do-i-create-an-html-button-that-acts-like-a-link) was used to remind me that buttons are not allowed in anchor elements and that forms can be used instead, solving one of the validation errors for the app.

 All information about the films is taken from [Imdb.com](https://www.imdb.com/?ref_=nv_home).
 Most trailers are hosted at Imdb, but some are hosted on Youtube.com.